-Certainly, A news website can’t afford to publish articles once in a month.
-Also, 5000+ words of tutorial post require a great amount of time and dedication.
+Certainly, A news website can’t afford to publish articles once a month.
+Also, 5000+ words of tutorial posts require a great amount of time and dedication.

-You have to ask yourself, What you want to deliver your users.
-Is the quality, Is it a quick resolution, Is it the best on the web?
+You have to ask yourself, What you want to deliver to your users.
+Is it the quality, Is it a quick resolution, Is it being best on the web?